 Countway Library Privileges

-The Francis A. Countway Library of Medicine, one of the largest medical libraries in the world, serves the Harvard Medical School, Harvard School of Public Health, Harvard School of Dental Medicine, Boston Medical Library and the Massachusetts Medical Society.
+The Francis A. Countway Library of Medicine is one of the largest medical libraries in the world.

 Alumni have lifetime on-site access to Countway Library.
 The Countway Library, including the Rare Books and Special Collections Department, is located in the Longwood Medical Area at 10 Shattuck Street Boston, MA 02115.